KrishnaVishwakarma1595/frontend-mentor-react/src/pages/space-tourism/README.md

-# Frontend Mentor - Planets fact site solution
+# Frontend Mentor - Space tourism website solution

-This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
+This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents